A company’s most expensive asset is its employees.

 Did that story make you a little nervous, or did it sound familiar?
 It was supposed to.
 This chapter is all about the value of establishing processes, documenting them, and keeping them current.

-Why we need processes
+Why we need time management processes

 So why do we need to establish processes or a standard list of instructions for a given task?
 Especially when so many people are comfortable with just “winging it.”